kdprkr/WardsWizard/manuscript/description.md

-directory to store the finalized manuscript files.
+Directory to store the finalized manuscript files.